FACK1/XO/README.md

 XO game with react

  # User Journeys
-  - As a user I can enter my name and click play and the other player.
+  - As users we want to be able to enter our names and click play.
-  - As a user I can play X-O.
+  - As users we want to be able to interact with the game.
-  - As a user I can see the winner.
+  - As users we want to be able to see the winner.